stephanierudolph/CS-330-PLP/Data Types and Naming Conventions.md

 1. Variable names can start with a letter, underscore, or dollar sign.
 2. Variable names can NOT start with a number.
-3. Types and protocols use UpperCamelCase, whereas everything else, including variable names, use lowerCamelCase.
+3. Swift uses the naming convention of UpperCamelCase for types and protocols and everything else, including variable names, use lowerCamelCase.
 4. Boolean values are declared with a lowercase `true` or `false`.
 5. Data types can be declared either implicitly or explicitly.
 6. You cannot reassign a variable to a different data type than the one it was originally declared as.